xintai5/GitTutorial/README.md

 ### Branching in Stash

-To create a branch in your stash, use this command: `$ git stash branch <branch_name> stash@{#}`
+To create a branch in your stash, use this command: `$ git stash branch <branch_name> stash@{#}` This helps when there are conflicts when adding or popping your stash.

 ### Clearing Stashes

-To delete all of the stashes you have made, use this command: `$ git stash clear`
+To clear/delete all of the stashes you have made, use this command: `$ git stash clear`

 ### Dropping stashes